 Yes a wheelchair can fit through.
 (We do offer internal garage access as well which is completely level).
 The door is 120 cm wide with a small lip.

 Polished concrete in the main living area, firm carpet in bedrooms and second living area and tiled bathrooms.
-Designed for wheelchairs to around comfortably.
+Designed for wheelchairs to move around comfortably.

 Yes anyone in a wheelchair has full access to the entire house.
 The layout is designed for visually impaired or wheelchair use.